 Thank you, Mr. Secretary.

-Uh Mr. Secretary, just uh a couple of thoughts.
+Mr. Secretary, just a couple of thoughts.

-Um I was very discouraged at the Helsinki summit when the President basically was offered a choice in some of the questions.
+I was very discouraged at the Helsinki summit when the President basically was offered a choice in some of the questions.

-Did he believe U.S. Intel or did you believe Vladimir Putin's protestations that he had engaged in hacking of the election?
+Did he believe U.S. Intel or did he believe Vladimir Putin's protestations that he had engaged in hacking of the election?

-And he basically said, My own people have made a great case to me.
+And he basically said, my own people have made a great case to me.

 Vladimir Putin has made a great case to me.